Schunck: Centennial and end

-Thus, Schunck could still celebrate its 100-year anniversary two years later.
+Thus, Schunck could still celebrate its 100th anniversary two years later.
 The regional economy had been decreasing for some time (according to the secretary of the Chamber of Commerce, Coenen, because of a sick infrastructure and a recession) and all local businesses suffered.
 But why not the likes of V&D, C&A and Hema?
 Quite simply because it was a regional problem and they could compensate their losses through their stores elsewhere and simply ride out the bad times.
 Schunck, however, only had two big stores, both in the same region.
 In retrospect, many wondered if Schunck would not have better stuck to its plans to expand around the Glaspaleis, because the Promenade store was simply too big and meant Schunck had to move away from its mainstay merchandise, clothing.
-Related to this, when asked about the causes of the problems, Leo Schunck mentioned the three Wassen shops in the Holland region, which were bought for a stronger purchasing position.
+Related to this, when asked about the causes of the problems, Leo Schunck mentioned the three Wassen shops in the Netherlands region, which were bought for a stronger purchasing position.
 But that didn't work because these were in a different genre.
 From 1964, they kept on running at a loss and were finally sold to NV Vinke on 15 April 1969.
 That same year, Leo Schunck said in an interview that specialty shops, big or small, were the way of the future.
 Schunck had been just that, and had to return to that philosophy, which had also been advocated by Peter Schunck.